Making a Difference in Real-World Bioethics Dilemmas

 - The success of the investigators in publishing practical bioethics articles, similar to what is proposed, in top-tier journals with a broad audience, and in disseminating the results of their research to relevant stakeholders.

-- The reasonableness of the budget, including the amount and duration of funding requested.
-All things being equal, projects with smaller budgets will receive priority.
+- The reasonableness of the budget and project timeline.
+Projects with smaller budgets and shorter timelines will receive priority.

 The Greenwall Foundation will fund 10% indirect costs for salary and benefits only.
-Salaries for investigators are capped at 1.5x the current NIH cap for the basis of the percent effort allocation and fringe rates will be capped at 35%.
+Salaries for investigators are capped at 1.5x the current NIH cap for the basis of the percent effort allocation.

 Projects with the following characteristics will not be funded under this program: